awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 The example data that we will be using is attached to the ```phosphoProcessR``` R package that you will have now downloaded and installed from github.

-These example data relate to a dataset containing post-translational modifications derived from *Plasmodium falciparum*-infected (past infected) and non-infected human placenta's.
+These example data relate to a data set containing post-translational modifications derived from *Plasmodium falciparum*-infected (past infected) and non-infected human placenta's.
 See original publication for more details: Kawahara et al. MCP 2018 https://doi.org/10.1074/mcp.RA118.000907

 Samples consist of:
 + 5x human non-infected control placenta samples
 + 5x human malaria infected placenta samples

-Data is available on Proteome Exchange (link below).
+Data is available on Proteome Exchange (link in Appendix).

 ## Data summary

 The data that we will use for this workshop is already embedded in the ```phosphoProcessR``` R package.
-These files are summarised below. *You can try downloading these files from the repository yourself and importing to phosphoProcessR - see Appendix for more details*
+These files are summarized below. *You can try downloading these files from the repository yourself and importing to phosphoProcessR - see Appendix for more details*

 ### Evidence.txt file

 + **```malaria_evidence_example```** *MaxQuant - evidence.txt file format* This file contains data derived from conversion of  mass-spectrometry signal to phospho-peptides [14,687 rows and 103 columns].
 Data has  been processed with MaxQuant, to convert  mass-spectrometry signals into quantitative signals and identify phosphosites.
 Peptide sequences have been mapped to the human proteome.

 *MaxQuant is a popular software used in proteomics.
 MaxQuant has it's own summer schools etc. (thus, well and truly beyond the scolpe of this workshop!).
-For more information: https://maxquant.org/*
+For more information: https://maxquant.org/ *

-**```malaria_evidence_example```** corresponds to the following archived file: ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2018/09/PXD008079/Phosphopeptides_glycopeptides_evidence_TiO2_TMT_HUMAN.txt
+**```malaria_evidence_example```** details of where to find this file are in the Appendix to this workshop.

-Althought there are 103 columns, the important columns that we will be interested in today are summarised below:
+Although there are 103 columns, the important columns that we will be interested in today are summarized below:

-Table: test_table
+Table: malaria_evidence_example

 Phospho..STY..Probabilities                      Leading.proteins    Reporter.intensity.corrected.0
 -----------------------------------------------  -----------------  -------------------------------